 Many people have toxic grandparents that criticize them constantly.
 If you think your grandmother or grandfather is criticizing you incessantly, it is likely they are trying to teach you what they think life should be like and how to live the way they believe the world should be.

-No one likes being criticized and it can be hard to know how to handle a difficult person in your life.
+No one likes being criticized and it can be hard on your mental health when handling a difficult person in your life.

 Expects You to Pay for Them